 Signs of Meconium Presence

-If you notice any of the following indicators, seek medical advice promptly:
+If you notice any of the following during labor, seek medical attention right away:

-- Discolored amniotic fluid: Look for greenish or brownish fluid instead of clear.
+- Discolored amniotic fluid: Greenish or brownish fluid instead of clear.

-- Fetal heart rate changes: Be aware of any irregularities or distress in your baby’s heartbeat.
+- Fetal heart rate changes: Irregularities or signs of distress in the baby’s heartbeat.

-- Decreased fetal movement: Notice if your baby is moving less than usual during contractions.
+- Decreased fetal movement: The baby is moving less than usual during contractions.

-- Persistent coughing or choking: Watch for signs that your baby may be struggling to breathe after birth.
+- Persistent coughing or choking: Signs the baby may be struggling to breathe after birth.

 Risk Factors to Monitor

-- Signs of infection: If you experience fever, chills, or unusual discharge, notify your healthcare provider.
+- Signs of infection: Fever, chills, or unusual discharge should be reported to your provider immediately.

-Being informed and proactive can greatly impact both your and your baby’s health during labor.
+Being informed and acting quickly can make a real difference for both you and your baby during labor.

 Frequently Asked Questions